htetpaihtun/docker-for-my-friends/README.md

 ## Chapter 5 	Hands-on with docker

-	5.1---- Containerization your application with Dockerfile
+	5.1---- Containerization your application
-	5.1.1--
+	5.2---- Dockerfile